 - Applied internship or field research and dissertation research (minimum 6 credit hours) structured to solve problems or produce knowledge with direct applicability to higher education practice.

 Admission requires a master’s for which 45 to 60 credits may be applied to the doctoral degree upon approval by program faculty.
 The master’s need not be in the education field.

 Application deadline: Dec.
 1, 2017 with decisions by Feb.
 1, 2018.

 Graduate school applications are available online.

-In addition, candidates to the higher education doctoral program will be expected to submit their CV/resume, an academic writing sample, and a response to a prompt about diversity in higher education.
+In addition, candidates to the higher education doctoral program will be expected to submit their CV/resume, and an academic writing sample.
 Applicants will also be asked to participate in an interview with faculty.

 Interested applicants should contact Program Coordinator Elizabeth Allan.